Understanding the Lifecycle of Commercial Real Estate Assets

 Importance Of The Real Estate Cycle

-Understanding the real estate cycle is essential for anyone involved in real estate investing or development.
+Understanding the commercial real estate cycle is essential for anyone involved in real estate investing or development.
 By being aware of the current phase of the process, investors and developers can make informed decisions about when to buy, hold, or sell their properties.

 During the expansion phase, for example, investors may seek to acquire properties before prices rise too high, while during the hyper-supply phase, they may wait for prices to drop before making a purchase.